Lyme Art Association: The group incorporates

 They sought to build, as one newspaper put it:

-"...the long dreamed of Temple of Art, home of the association and the center to be, of an artistique manifestation that will have a greater national influence than ever."
+"...the long-awaited Temple of Art, which will serve as the association's home and the center of an artistic movement with unprecedented national influence."

 Building the gallery

 In 1914, the association commissioned plans for an art gallery from New York architect Richard A. Walker, to cost $14,000, but with the outbreak of World War I in 1914, it postponed plans to build a new gallery.

 The association did not choose a site for the new building until 1917, when it purchased land from Florence Griswold, on Lyme Street, just south of her house.
 The cost was $1,000.

 In July 1919, the association voted to join forces with the town of Old Lyme to build a new town hall, with the agreement that the association could hold their annual exhibition in the new building for one month each summer.
 The LAA withdrew from the project in December, when the town objected to any group having exclusive use of the town hall.